 Hone your basic knowledge of mathematics, chemistry and physics while taking introductory EE classes like Linear Circuits.
 You’ll also work on your written and oral communication skills.

+A highlight of this year will be building an autonomous robot.
 Your mathematics and physics courses become more complex sophomore year, as you take even more electrical engineering-focused courses.

 Your junior year consists almost entirely of EE courses, including dynamic systems, electric and magnetic fields and electromagnetic waves, to name a few.